 Your name has been randomly selected from the list of qualified jurors and you are being put on notice for a one month term of service, which means the court may issue a Summons to Appear with specific reporting instructions sometime during that one month term.
 Read the Notice of Term of Service letter carefully as it provides the specific dates you may be called and additional information regarding federal court jury service.
-Completion of the Federal Court Jury Service Questionnaire is not available online at this time.
-The paper version must be completed and returned in the enclosed postage-paid, business reply envelope within ten (10) days of receipt.
+The Federal Court Jury Service Questionnaire enclosed with the Notice of Term of Service letter must be completed and returned within ten (10) days of receipt.
+You may complete it using one of two methods: 1) you may complete it online using eJuror (you will need your unique 9-digit participant number), or 2) you may complete the paper version using the enclosed postage-paid, business reply return envelope.
+Please do not do both.

-- Provide your date of birth and contact information in boxes 1-5.
+- Provide your date of birth and contact information.

-- Provide your new address if you have moved in box 6.
+- Provide your new address if you have moved where indicated.

-- In box 7, provide any dates you are unavailable to serve during your one month term of service that cannot be rescheduled.
+- Provide any dates you are unavailable to serve during your one month term of service that cannot be rescheduled.
 The court will honor all reasonable requests, such as doctor’s appointments, prepaid travel plans, etc. Please note when listing these dates that jury service is performed during the week and during the course of a typical business day (8:00 a.m. to 5:00 p.m.).

-- Questions 30-32 – If you answered “yes” to any part of this question, please insert a statement explaining the charge, conviction, or affirmative action taken to restore your civil rights.
+- Questions 25-26a – If you answered “yes” to any part of this question, please insert a statement explaining the charge, conviction, or affirmative action taken to restore your civil rights.

-- Questions 33 or 34 - If you answered “yes” to either and you seek an excuse from your obligation to serve as juror please insert a letter explaining your reason(s) together with the completed questionnaire and return them in the business reply envelope provided.
+- Question 27 - If you answered “yes” and you seek an excuse from your obligation to serve as juror please insert a letter explaining your reason(s) together with the completed questionnaire and return them in the business reply envelope provided.